eBork1/Projects-Exercises/docs/projects/campaign-website.md

       - Media Object
       - Popovers
       - Tooltip
-   2. Augment Five [Bootstrap Utilities](https://getbootstrap.com/docs/4.3/utilities) to suit the needs of your website
+   2. Use Five [Bootstrap Utilities](https://getbootstrap.com/docs/4.3/utilities) to suit the needs of your website
 3. A few (more than 3) prominent pictures of your candidate
 4. A table displaying important information for voters
 5. A call to action - election day is November 5!